 Our RPTU story

-Studying with depression: bringing mental health more into the mainstream of society
+Studying with depression: Moving mental health more into the center of society

 Isabel Neumaier always knew that she wanted to study mathematics.
-After visiting the Kaiserslautern campus, she knew that this was exactly what she wanted to do at RPTU.
-But then COVID-19 hit—and everything changed.
-In addition to starting her studies, Isabel found herself in another situation she had never experienced before: living with severe depression.
-Thanks to the right support, both privately and from RPTU, she is doing well today.
-But the road to recovery was long and arduous, as she tells us here.
+After a visit to the Kaiserslautern campus, it was clear to her that this was exactly what she wanted to do at RPTU.
+But then came corona - and everything changed: in addition to starting her studies, Isabel experienced another situation that was previously unknown to her - everyday life with severe depression.
+Thanks to the right support, both privately and at RPTU, she is doing well today.
+But the road out of the illness was long and arduous, as she tells us here.

 "Depression has been with me for a long time.
-When I started my bachelor's degree in mathematics in 2019 and COVID-19 hit, that was the decisive trigger.
-The sudden isolation caused my mental health to really go downhill.
-I noticed that I had no motivation anymore.
+When I started the Bachelor's degree course in Mathematics in 2019 and Corona came along, that was the decisive trigger.
+Due to the sudden isolation, my mental health really went downhill.
+I realized that I no longer had any drive.
 Even getting up in the morning became a problem.
-Depression had never manifested itself in this way before and had never affected me so severely.
-You start to ask yourself: What's wrong with me?
+The depression had never shown itself in this form before and had never affected me so badly.
+It makes you wonder: what's wrong with me?

-To be honest, the new stress of everyday student life and failing an exam right at the beginning of my studies didn't exactly help me get out of my depressive thoughts.
-Instead, I kept asking myself: ‘Is this the right choice for me?’, ‘Should I have done something else?’, ‘Am I good enough?’"
+To be honest, the new stress of everyday life at university and a failed exam right at the start of my studies didn't exactly help to get me out of my depressive thoughts.
+Instead, I kept asking myself: 'Is studying the right choice for me?'
+'Should I have done something else?'
+'Am I good enough?"

 Thoughts of failure

 "Eventually, my parents also noticed that I had changed.
 I told them how I was feeling.
-Together, we went to see our family doctor, who referred me to a psychotherapist.
-I started therapy in November 2020.
-During the 2020/2021 winter semester, I tried to continue my studies.
+We then went to the GP together, who referred me to a psychotherapist.
+I then started my therapy in November 2020.
+In the 2020/2021 winter semester, I tried to continue studying.
 But I quickly realized that nothing was working anymore.
 I had to drop out of the semester.
-This was followed by a semester off in the summer semester of 2021.
+Followed by a semester off in the summer semester of 2021.

-Depression and mental illness are curable, but it's a long process, my therapist told me—in my case, it could take about three to five years.
+Depression and mental illness can be cured, but it's a long process, my therapist told me - in my case, it could take around three to five years.
 I had a session with him once a week.
 There was a lot to work through.
-I was given appropriate medication and learned methods I could use to respond in certain situations when I noticed that I was feeling worse again.
-Step by step, I found my way back to a regular daily routine with appropriate habits.
-Only then did we tackle the issue of my studies.
+I was given appropriate medication and learned methods that I can use to react in certain situations when I notice that I'm getting worse again.
+Step by step, I found my way back into a regular daily routine.
+Only then did we tackle the subject of studying.

-At first, just thinking about studying mathematics often sent me spiraling back into feelings of uncertainty and memories of failure.
+In the beginning, I often fell back into this mental spiral of insecurity and memories of failure just thinking about studying mathematics.
 Of course, failing exams is nothing unusual among students.
-But depression simply amplifies negative feelings.
-My head was filled with questions: “What will I do if I fail again?”
-'What if I fail again?'
-After COVID-19, face-to-face classes resumed.
-I tried twice to resume my studies after my semester off—without success.
-I wasn't mentally ready yet.
-It wasn't until my third attempt at reintegration that it worked out."
+But depression simply makes negative feelings much more pronounced.
+I had a lot of questions running through my head: 'What will I do if I fail again?'
+'What if I fail again?
+After corona, the face-to-face events returned.
+I tried twice to resume my studies after the semester off - without success.
+I wasn't mentally ready after all.
+It wasn't until the third reintegration attempt that it worked."

-Back to studying—with support from the Department of Mathematics
+Back to studying - with support from the mathematics department

-"The reintegration worked because I knew I would receive support from the mathematics department.
+"The reintegration also worked because I knew that I would get support from the Department of Mathematics.
 I spoke openly with my department about my mental illness.
-Together, we developed timetables tailored specifically to my situation and determined the optimal pace of study for me.
-After all, we all wanted me to continue my studies and not drop out.
-At the same time, they didn't treat me with kid gloves, but treated me like a ‘normal’ student as far as possible.
-I liked that because I didn't want special treatment.
-But when my depression became more severe again and I informed them, they were understanding and considerate.
-As a result, I slowly began to enjoy mathematics again and am now able to structure my studies quite well on my own.
-My contacts in the department continue to support me, and I feel well taken care of.
+Together, we worked out timetables tailored specifically to my situation and determined the best pace of study for me.
+Because we all wanted me to continue my studies and not drop out.
+At the same time, they didn't treat me with kid gloves, but treated me - as far as possible - like a 'normal' student.
+I thought that was good, because I didn't want any special treatment.
+But when the depression became more present again and I informed them about it, they were understanding and considerate.
+As a result, I slowly started to enjoy mathematics again and I can now structure my studies quite well myself.
+My contacts in the department continue to support me and I feel that I am in good hands.

-The mathematics department at RPTU is small, which is definitely an advantage for the personal support I have experienced.
+The mathematics department at RPTU is small, which is definitely an advantage for the personal support I received.
 Lecturers and professors take time for their students.
 I particularly like the family atmosphere at the university.
-You realize that you are not just a student number and that you are not alone when you have problems.
-Especially at the beginning of your studies, you receive very close support."
+You realize that you're not just a student number and that you're really not alone if you have problems.
+You get very close support, especially at the beginning of your studies."

-"Looking back, I can give all those affected the following advice: Don't be afraid to face what is going on inside you.
+"Looking back, I can give advice to all those affected: Don't be afraid to face what's going on inside you right now.
 Find someone you can confide in.
-It's best to seek out people who are trained in this area and can help you get the right support.
-At RPTU, the best first point of contact is the Mental Health First Aid (MHFA) representatives.
+It's best to get in touch with people who are trained and can help you get the right help.
+At RPTU, the best initial contact is via the Mental Health First Aid (MHFA) contact persons.

-At MHFA, students and employees have received appropriate training and are available as first responders to help you out of your spiral of thoughts.
-This is because, over several days of training, they learn about a wide variety of mental illnesses, how best to respond to them, and how to behave in critical crisis situations.
-They also learn how to behave when there is no acute crisis.
-The training concludes with an oral exam in which participants are given a case study that they must solve.
-I completed my MHFA first responder training in 2023 and have been the contact person in my department ever since.
+At MHFA, students and employees have received appropriate training and are available as first aiders to help you out of your mental spiral.
+Over the course of several training days, they learn about various mental illnesses, how they can best respond to them and how to behave in critical crisis situations.
+And also how they should behave when there is no acute crisis.
+The training concludes with an oral examination in which the participants are given a case study that they have to solve accordingly.
+I completed my training as an MHFA first aider in 2023 and have been a contact person in my department ever since.
 After my long and arduous journey out of depression, I want to give meaning to my own experiences.
-I want to show those affected that they are not alone in their situation and that they can talk to someone who understands them—because they have been through it themselves.
+I want to show those affected that they are not alone in their situation and that they can talk to someone who understands them - because they have experienced it themselves.

-Those affected are welcome to come to us MHFA first responders.
-We listen to what's on their minds and provide support where they need help.
-This may simply be the case, for example, if they don't dare to see a therapist or if they don't know where to start.
-Then we can support them and pave the way for professional therapy."
+Those affected are therefore welcome to approach us MHFA first aiders.
+We listen to what is on their mind and provide support where they need it.
+This may simply be the case, for example, if they don't have the confidence to see a therapist or if they don't know where to start.
+We can then support them and pave the way to professional therapy."

 Looking ahead

-"It took me 12 semesters to complete my bachelor's degree, and I'm now studying for my master's.
-I'm still in therapy, but not nearly as regularly as before, only when I need it.
+"It ultimately took me 12 semesters to complete my Bachelor's degree and I'm now in the Master's program.
+I'm still in therapy, but nowhere near as regularly, only when needed.
 I'm doing well today.
-Depression teaches you to enjoy every day that you don't have depressive thoughts.
+Depression teaches you to enjoy every day when you don't have depressive thoughts.
 It was a long process to learn that.
-But I now look positively to the future because I know that I get so much support at home and here at university."
+But I'm now positive about the future because I know that I get so much support at home and also here at the university."

 -----